Historic Black town lies one hurricane away from disaster

 If it's not hurricanes, ocean levels could be a threat, according to a summary of the state's climate written by N.C.
 State University.

-Melting glaciers add more water to the ocean, and sea water increases in volume when it warms up, the report says.
+Melting glaciers add more water to the ocean, and sea water increases in volume when it warms up, the report said.

 Attempts to protect the town from flood waters have been mixed.